tsatria03/CookyCraze/docks/readme.txt

 Tickets are sold in tiers, with higher tiers costing more but offering larger prizes and better odds at the top end.
 Each tier draws from its own prize pool defined in lottery.table, with prizes weighted so smaller wins are more common.
 You can hold up to 99 tickets of each tier at once, and scratch them one at a time or all at once from the lottery screen.
+When scratching one ticket at a time, you can enable automatic reveal in the game settings.
+When enabled, the result appears after a short random delay.
+When disabled, the result is held until you press enter or space, matching the manual mode available in the slot machine and blackjack.

-Rank ups and achievement unlocks are checked and can fire while you are playing any of the 3 minigames mentioned abuv.
+Rank ups and achievement unlocks are checked and can fire while you are playing any of the 4 minigames mentioned above.

 Baking slots manager.
-Unlocked at rank 40.
+Unlocked at rank 50.
 Manage and configure your baking slots to balance automated and manual cookie production.

 There are two types of slots.